InvoanceInvoance

 How it works

 Three steps.
-No new accounting platform to migrate to.
-No cryptography knowledge required on your side or your vendor's.
+No new accounting platform to migrate to, and no cryptography knowledge required on your side or the verifier's.

 01